avidLearnerInProgress/mySmartContracts/README.md

 # mySmartContracts
-Collection of programs implemented to understand Solidity for my Dapp Update is on the horizon.
+Collection of programs implemented to understand Solidity for my Dapp.
+Will be updating shortly.